andyholmes/gnome-shell-extension-mconnect/README.md

 * Mounting a Device can cause Gnome Shell to hang for a short period (~30s)
 * Encryption information is not available in the extension
 * Pinging devices is not possible in the extension
-* If device goes offline, there is no way to initiate discovery or reconnection
 * Some textual elements are retrieved from the service programmatically that may not be translatable